There’s nothing more magical than the feeling you have when you wake up on Christmas day.

-During the Nazi-era, Hitler tried to turn Christmas into a non-religious holiday celebrating Hitler and Christmas trees were donned with swastikas.
+During the Nazi era, Hitler tried to turn Christmas into a non-religious holiday celebrating Hitler, and Christmas trees were donned with swastikas.

-Christmas tinsel was initially made of lead until the US government persuaded manufacturers to change it to plastic.
+Christmas tinsel was initially made of the lead until the US government persuaded manufacturers to change it to plastic.

 For an artificial Christmas tree to be more environmentally friendly than a real tree you would need to reuse it for at least 10 years!

 People have long debated whether buying a plastic Christmas tree is better for the environment than a real one, and we finally have some answers!

 The deciding factor comes down to which type of tree you buy, and whether you dispose of it properly or not.